Exodus Wallet Review – A Beginner’s Guide

 When exchanging assets through the Exodus wallet, Exodus gets a small commission from the trade.
 You can read a detailed explanation of Exodus’s business model here.

 I review a lot of Bitcoin wallets and rarely do I stumble upon a wallet that is truly outstanding as Exodus.
-For my personal needs, this wallet is almost perfect – “almost” and not “perfect” due to the lack of fee management.
+For my personal needs, this wallet is almost perfect – “almost” and not “perfect” due to the lack of fee management for altcoins.
+The new addition of custom fees management for Bitcoin is a step in the right direction.

 There’s no doubt that if you’re new to Bitcoin or cryptocurrency in general, Exodus will allow you an easy entrance.